Glossary of Dental Clinical and Administrative Terms

 occlusal radiograph: An intraoral radiograph made with the film, phosphorous plate, emulsion or digital sensor being held between the occluded teeth.

 occlusal surface: A surface of a posterior tooth or occlusion rim that is intended to make contact with an opposing occlusal surface.
-(The Journal of Prosthodontic Dentistry; The Glossary of Prosthodontic Terms; July 2005, page 57)
+(Glossary of Prosthodontic Terms; ©2019 Academy of Prosthodontics).

 occlusion: Any contact between biting or chewing surfaces of maxillary (upper) and mandibular (lower) teeth.